gravitational/careers/challenges/it-automation/challenge.md

 > WebAuthn) even if it requires the purchase of additional hardware?

-It demonstrates that you understand the problem domain (phishing risks of passwords and one-time passwords), have a solution (unphisable authentication), and the trade-offs (additional costs).
+It demonstrates that you understand the problem domain (phishing risks of passwords and one-time passwords), have a solution (unphishable authentication), and the trade-offs (additional costs).
 Our answer would be: do it.

 This is the question we expect candidates to figure out on their own: